Global Existence and Regularity for the 3D Stochastic Primitive Equations of the Ocean and Atmosphere with Multiplicative White Noise: Introduction

-In contrast to the deterministic case, the theory for the stochastic Primitive Equations remains underdeveloped.
+Notwithstanding these extensive results in the deterministic case, the theory for the stochastic Primitive Equations remains underdeveloped.
 A two dimensional version of the PEs has been studied in a simplified form in \cite{EwaldPetcuTemam, GlattHoltzZiane1} and more recently in \cite{GlattHoltzTemam1,GlattHoltzTemam2} in the greater generality of physically relevant boundary conditions and nonlinear multiplicative noise.
 While the full three dimensional system has been studied in \cite{GuoHuang} following the methods in \cite{CaoTiti}, this work covers only the case of additive noise.
 In this case the PEs can be directly studied pathwise via a classical change of variables.
 In this and a companion work \cite{DebusscheGlattHoltzTemam1} devoted to the local existence of solutions we depart from \cite{GuoHuang} and develop different methods which allow us, in particular, to consider a nonlinear multiplicative forcing structure.
 The present work may therefore be seen as the continuation of \cite{DebusscheGlattHoltzTemam1} which takes us from the local to the global existence of solutions.

-In contrast, the theory of the related stochastic Navier-Stokes equations has undergone substantial developments dating back to the 1970's; see e.g. \cite{BensoussanTemam, Viot1, Cruzeiro1, CapinskiGatarek, FlandoliGatarek1, ZabczykDaPrato2, BensoussanFrehse, Breckner, BrzezniakPeszat, FlandoliRomito1, DaPratoDebussche, MikuleviciusRozovskii2, MikuleviciusRozovskii4, Shirikyan1, FlandoliRomito, GlattHoltzZiane2}.
-In this literature, as for the wider literature on stochastic PDEs (see \cite{ZabczykDaPrato1}) two principal notions have been developed, namely Martingale (or probabilistically weak) solutions and Pathwise (or probabilistically strong) solutions.
-In this and the companion work \cite{DebusscheGlattHoltzTemam1} we concentrate on the latter notion where the driving noise is fixed in advance.
+In contrast to the primitive equations, the theory of the related stochastic Navier-Stokes equations has undergone substantial developments dating back to the 1970's with the initial work \cite{BensoussanTemam}.
+In this literature, as for the wider literature on stochastic PDEs (see \cite{ZabczykDaPrato1}) two principal notions of solutions have been developed.
+On the one hand Martingale (or probabilistically weak) solutions treat the stochastic elements in the problem as an unknown.
+In this case, one typically establishes compactness in the space of probability laws associated to solutions.
+See e.g. \cite{Viot1, Cruzeiro1, CapinskiGatarek, FlandoliGatarek1,MikuleviciusRozovskii2}.
+On the other hand Pathwise (or probabilistically strong) solutions consider the driving noise as being fixed in advance.
+See, for example, \cite{ZabczykDaPrato2, BensoussanFrehse, Breckner, BrzezniakPeszat, FlandoliRomito1, DaPratoDebussche, MikuleviciusRozovskii4, Shirikyan1, FlandoliRomito, GlattHoltzZiane2}.
+In this and the companion work \cite{DebusscheGlattHoltzTemam1} we concentrate on this latter notion.

-Not withstanding these developments, to emphasize the notable differences between the stochastic Navier-Stokes Equations and the primitive equations we recall that the deterministic Primitive equations are known to be well posed in space dimension three.
-This result is not known for the Navier-Stokes Equations and is the object of the famous Clay problem.
-On the other hand the primitive equations are technically more involved than the Navier- Stokes equations.